 Lisa Mitts started with piano at the age of six and studied as a music major all the way through college.
 Preferring not to become a classical pianist, she switched her major to Journalism and Communications with a minor in music.
 Life took its course with marriage and children and in 2002, Lisa re-visited her music background and began to write songs both on piano and guitar.

-Lisa is a singer/songwriter, recording artist and worship leader.
+Lisa is an ISSA(International Singer Songwriter Association) finalist and nominated for the Josie Music Awards singer/songwriter, recording artist, performer and worship leader.
 She resides in Auburn, WA with her husband David.
-They have four children and 3 grandchildren.
-Together they founded One New Man Ministry and One New Man Healing Center, where David practices holistic medicine and counseling.
+They have four children and three grandchildren.

 In June of 2006 they and their four children moved to the northern Galilee region of Israel, just two weeks before the 2nd Lebanon war broke out.
 They established a Healing Center and worked throughout Israel bringing healing to broken hearts for 4 1/2 years.
 It was during this time that Lisa began to hone in her songwriting and began recording professionally at Rain on Me Productions, during summer visits back to Washington.